-&lt;sup>24 We observe that our published opinions routinely involve at least one parent with a "disability" as defined under the ADA, 42 U.S.C. § 12102, that the Department was required to address in its services plan.
+25 We observe that our published opinions routinely involve at least one parent with a "disability" as defined under the ADA, 42 U.S.C. § 12102, that the Department was required to address in its services plan.
 See, e.g., In re Adoption/Guardianship of Jasmine D., 217 Md.
 App.
 718, 727, 730 (2014) (stating that the mother's drinking problem was the "primary barrier" to reunification and that the Department fulfilled its obligations under the service agreement by providing referrals for doctors and treatment programs); In re Adoption/Guardianship of Amber R., 417 Md.
-701, 706 (2011) (stating that the Department made referrals for the parent with history of substance abuse to "drug treatment programs, parenting classes, job skills classes, housing assistance, and supervised visitation assistance" (internal footnote omitted)); In re Adoption/Guardianship of Darjal C., 191 (Continued)
+701, 706 (2011) (stating that the Department made referrals for the parent with history of substance abuse to "drug treatment programs, parenting classes, job skills classes, housing assistance, and supervised visitation assistance" (internal footnote omitted)); In re Adoption/Guardianship of Darjal C., 191 Md.
+App.
+505, 512 (2010) (providing that the Department followed the service plan by referring a parent with multiple mental health issues to a provider who offers "counseling, psychiatric evaluation, and therapy services"); In re Alijah Q., 195 Md.
+App.
+491, 495 (2010) (stating that the service plan required the Department to provide the parent with "referrals for various services," including in-patient substance abuse treatment and medication management); In re Adoption/Guardianship of Rashawn H., 402 Md.
+477, 481, 503 (2007) (noting that the mother was unable to comply with the Department's services to facilitate reunification "due to her disability and limitations").

-Department made reasonable efforts, where the mother's "cognitive limitation" was the "primary barrier" for reunification and the Department referred her to DDA, DORS, and other services).
-As the Supreme Court of Maryland has explained, the services that the Department is required to provide include "those services ] designed to address both the root causes and the effect of the problem" such as "therapy to deal with illnesses, disorders, addictions, and other disabilities suffered by the parent or the child, [and] counseling designed to restore or strengthen bonding between parent and child[.]"
+root causes and the effect of the problem" such as "therapy to deal with illnesses, disorders, addictions, and other disabilities suffered by the parent or the child, [and] counseling designed to restore or strengthen bonding between parent and child[.]"
 In re Adoption/Guardianship of Rashawn H., 402 Md.
 477, 500 (emphasis added).
-Indeed, the Supreme Court has observed, "when attempting to comply with the Adoption and Safe Families Act of 1997, agencies and the courts [] must, at the least, recognize that Congress has also expressed a concern that extra steps be taken to [e]nsure that the disabled are not subject to discrimination, however inadvertent it may be in a given case."
+Indeed, the Supreme Court has observed, "when attempting to comply with the Adoption and Safe Families Act of 1997, agencies and the courts[] must, at the least, recognize that Congress has also expressed a concern that extra steps be taken to [e]nsure that the disabled are not subject to discrimination, however inadvertent it may be in a given case."
 In re Adoption/Guardianship Nos.
 J9610436 and J9711031, 368 Md.
-666, 675 (2002) (involving a parent with cognitive limitation).
+666, 675 (2002) (involving a parent with cognitive limitation).26